 Not all are created equal, either.
 A dedicated Chrome VPN extension will sometimes allow you to you control the desktop app from within Chrome, which is excellent in terms of functionality and power.
 However, others offer totally in-browser extensions, which can be very useful if you're on a computer that doesn't have or allow VPN clients to be installed.

 What makes the best Chrome VPN?

-When picking your Chrome VPN, you should first consider what you need from it – do you want to explore streaming media from around the world, or do you just want a quick and easy way to check your emails and banking in privacy?
+When picking your Chrome VPN, you should first consider what you need from it – do you want to stay fully anonymous and explore streaming media from around the world, or do you just want a quick and easy way to check your emails and banking in privacy?

 If you're only after very basic functions, you may find a free VPN for Chrome that suits your needs, but if you're after in-depth features or streaming support, a more premium product will be necessary.

 To help you decide, we've put together this list of the five best Chrome VPNs available today.
 Topping the list is ExpressVPN – it's easy to use, swift and powerful, and offers a powerful Chrome VPN extension alongside its top-rated desktop VPN client.
 There are other options that are worth exploring, though, so read on to find the five best VPNs for Chrome available today.

 1. ExpressVPN – the most powerful Chrome VPN

 ExpressVPN's Chrome VPN extension offers total control of the desktop app in-browser, and it's the most fully-featured option available.
 You can claim three free months through Tom's Guide, and you'll also be covered by a fantastic 30-day money-back guarantee.View Deal

 - Save your money by checking out the best cheap VPN